RKLong/UFOs/README.md

 To initiate a search, type in the information for the specific criteria/fields you want to start looking into.
 For example - A state and the shape of the UFO.
 After entering the information in the appropiate field(s), press enter or return on your keyboard, HOWEVER if there are more fields that need to be completed, press enter or return after the last information has been entered.
 There are two possible search results based on what filters were written into the JavaScript of the HTML for the page.

-* Results with ALL searched values appearing on the SAME row.
+## Results with ALL searched values appearing on the SAME row ONLY.

  In this example we are looking for fireball shaped UFO's that appeared in ca(California).